How to Plan Your Investment Goals

 Speaking of investment amounts, consider how frequently you’ll invest.
 Every investor’s goal should be to contribute with some level of consistency.
-Often, it’s bi-weekly, with each paycheck.
-Others opt for once-monthly investments, so they can capitalize on lump-sum investments.
+Often, it’s biweekly, with each paycheck.
+Others opt for monthly investments so they can capitalize on lump-sum investments.
 There are pros and cons to any contribution frequency.

 Choose Your Investment Vehicle(s)

 The types of investment vehicles you use matter.
 For most people, that boils down to an IRA or a 401(k) for retirement.
-Within these vehicles, you have access to everything from individual securities, to mutual funds, to ETFs and indices.
-There are also growth stocks vs. dividend-payers, sector-specific companies to consider, and myriad other factors you’ll need to evaluate.
+Within these vehicles, you have access to everything, from individual securities, to mutual funds, to ETFs and indexes.
+There are also growth stocks versus dividend payers, sector-specific companies to consider and myriad other factors you’ll need to evaluate.

 Be Mindful of Taxes and Fees